zivra-organization-actions/demo-custom-actions-sergioramos21/README.md

 This demo uses a mix of public and private actions to create a repository in the organization from a new issue.
 For the private actions, a GitHub App token is used to authenticate since the `GITHUB_TOKEN` is scoped to the workflow repo only.

+:exclamation: **This demo should be run from within this repository to avoid errors related to GitHub App credentials etc.**
+- Please make sure to complete the **Cleanup** steps afterwards :house_with_garden:

 ## Usage

 ### Create a new issue